 If you’d like a guided meditation to help you explore this process, you can find it here.

 Somatic Self-Compassion is an ongoing personal and community exploration.
-If you’re interested, you can come to a free information-sharing gathering or a free meditation Practice Circle.
-The next Somatic Self-Compassion Online (SSCON) course begins in August.
-If you’re interested, please sign up soon to avoid disappointment.
+If you’re interested, you can come to a free information-sharing gathering.
+We’d love to see you at the next Somatic Self-Compassion Online (SSCON).
 And please feel free to email email@example.com if you have any questions.
 I’d love to travel with you for a bit!

 - Lovingkindness for Ourselves (13 minutes) - November 17, 2021

 - Lovingkindness for a Loved One (19 minutes) - November 10, 2021

 - Arriving Meditation (9 minutes) - October 20, 2021

 - Setting Up Your Meditation Space: A place to come home to - September 17, 2021